CosmWasm/cosmwasm/docs/GAS.md

 is `10**12 / (96837752 / (15 / 1000))`: 154.
 This is rounded to 150 for
 simplicity.

+CosmWasm 2.1 update: All gas values were re-evaluated and adjusted to meet the 1 Teragas/second target mentioned above.
+A rerun of the Argon2 test contract consumed 5270718300 gas with the previous cost of 150, so the operation count was `5270718300 / 150 = 35138122`.
+This took 6ms on our benchmark server, so the new cost per operation is `10**12 / (35138122 / (6 / 1000))`: 171.
+This is rounded to 170 for simplicity.

+Benchmarking system:

+- CPU: Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz (4 cores, 8 threads)
+- RAM: 32GB DDR4 2133 MHz

 Each machine is different, we know that.
 But the above target helps us in multiple ways: